lewis-jeffery/DC-coupled-battery-monitor/README.md

 ## Disclaimer
 This is a prototype that has worked well for me, so far.
 It may not be what you want.

-I posted this concept in the [myenergi forum](https://myenergi.info/viewtopic.php?p=132908#p132908)  [and this](https://myenergi.info/viewtopic.php?p=133013#p133013)and received a few comments.
+I posted this concept in the [myenergi forum](https://myenergi.info/viewtopic.php?p=132908#p132908)  [(and this)](https://myenergi.info/viewtopic.php?p=133013#p133013) and received a few comments.
 If you are not in a position to analyse these comments and make an informed judgement of your own then this is not the project for you.